Mega Man Star Force: Story

 Geo is ready to return to Earth, but the station begins falling apart and he is cut off from the wave road he used to reach the station in the first place and he is forced to escape via a derelict escape pod.
 For days he and Omega-Xis drift through space, doomed to die on this spacecraft and be lost in the void forever but just as Geo is ready to give up hope, somehow, from the endless vastness of space, his father's spirit is finally able to reach him.
 Geo is confronted by his father in a dream where he tells Geo he must hold on to those he loves most and as long as he keeps believing in them, Kelvin shall always watch over him, no matter how far apart they are.
-At that moment, Geo's friends, even Pat, have gathered at Geo's favorite spot to call him back home.
+At that moment, Geo's friends Luna, Bud, Zack, Sonia and even Pat have gathered at Geo's favorite spot to call him back home.
 The strength of their bonds causes all their Brother Bands to converge into a beam that connects with Geo's space pod and miraculously saves him.
 Geo simply watches the Earth draw closer as he is brought home during the game's credits, never to be the boy he used to be again.

 Development and release

 The decision to end the Mega Man Battle Network series with the sixth entry wasn't made until partway through development, since the developers wanted to take advantage of the new hardware.
 According to Capcom producer Takeshi Horinouchi, the Mega Man Star Force games have been among the most difficult games in the franchise to develop because they "[came] on the heels of the Battle Network series," increasing the expectations of the fans.
 Masahiro Yasuma wrote that the reason for the more simplistic battle system was due to the system in Battle Network 6 being too complicated, so they 'reset' the system so younger children could play; the change in perspective was done to allow for new gameplay, while maintaining the Battle Network feel.

 To promote the new game, Capcom commissioned an anime series produced by ShoPro and Xebec, which began airing on October 7, 2006, as well as a manga adaptation by Masaya Itagaki in CoroCoro Comics.
+Japanese pre-orders came with a replica of Geo's pendant, although these were soon recalled due to safety concerns.